SF-WDI-LABS/mongoose-books-app/README.md

     app.use(express.static('vendor'));
   ```

-1. Add an image to your `public/images` folder and display it in `index.ejs`.
+1. Add an image to your `public/images` folder and display it in `index.hbs`.
 Note: this is where Ganesh is coming from in the solutions.

 <!-- 1.
 Add a post method to `/api/taquerias` and push a new taqueria into the array.